quicwg/base-drafts/draft-ietf-quic-http.md

   retry over HTTP/1.1.

-Error codes of the format `0x1f * N + 0x21` for integer values of N are reserved to exercise the requirement that unknown error codes be ignored ({{extensions}}).
+Error codes of the format `0x1f * N + 0x21` for integer values of N are reserved to exercise the requirement that unknown error codes be treated as equivalent to H3_NO_ERROR ({{extensions}}).
 Implementations SHOULD select an error code from this space with some probability when they would have sent H3_NO_ERROR.

 # Extensions to HTTP/3 {#extensions}